ankitp-optimus/python-demo-package-sample-data-with-code/README.md

 ### `__main__.py` is executed when package invoked from command line with `-m` flag; allows for a CLI
-Although not appropriate in all cases, including a `__main__.py` file establishes an entry point for the case where the package name is invoked directly from the command line with the `-m` flag, e.g.,:
+Although not appropriate in all cases, including a `__main__.py` file establishes an entry point for the case where the package name is invoked directly (using [runpy](https://docs.python.org/3/library/runpy.html)) from the command line with the `-m` flag, e.g.,:
 ```
 python -m demo_package_and_read_data_files
 ```